 This article was last updated Oct 24, 2018.
 Terms and conditions may have changed.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+For the most accurate information, please consult the issuer website.

 Amazon is rolling out a new pair of American Express co-branded small business cards.
 The company first announced its forthcoming small business cards back in June but offered little in the way of details.
 Now that the cards are out, let’s take a look at what Amazon has to offer:

 There’s one card for folks who don’t have an Amazon Prime membership and another for those who do.
 If you aren’t a Prime customer, the Amazon Business American Express Card is available to you.
 For Prime faithfuls, you’ll have access to the Amazon Business Prime American Express Card, which comes with juicier rewards and financing options.

 Both cards offer Amazon-centric perks such as merchandise discounts in addition to the wide range of benefits American Express business cards are known for.

 What sets these cards apart from other small business card offerings is the fact that cardmembers can choose the type of benefit that fits them best.
 There’s an option to either earn rewards or use interest-free financing offers on select purchases at Amazon Business, Amazon Web Services (AWS), Amazon.com and Whole Foods Market.